MVP Matthew Tkachuk lifts Atlantic to NHL All-Star Game win

 SEMIFINAL 2: ATLANTIC 10, METROPOLITAN 6

 The teams combined for a record-tying — in the 3-on-3 era, anyway — 16 goals.
 Matthew Tkachuk had three goals and two assists, tying a single-game record for the format.
-Brady Tkachuk had a goal and three assists for the Atlantic.
+Larkin scored twice and Brady Tkachuk had a goal and three assists for the Atlantic.
 Columbus’ Johnny Gaudreau had three goals for the Metropolitan.
 Pittsburgh’s Sidney Crosby had two goals and Washington’s Alex Ovechkin had the other.

 UP NEXT